takenet/lime-js/README.md

 - [ ] Make the library as easy as possible to use for a native JS programmer

-- [ ] Find out how/if Promises could be useful
+- [X] Find out how/if Promises could be useful
-- [ ] Find out how/if Rx-like Observables could be useful

 - [ ] AJAX transport